Resilience

 READ MORE about the NRMCA information on Resilience at the Build With Strength Website

-Read this recent article on Resilience is the new Sustainability
+See also Read this recent article on Resilience is the new Sustainability

 Disaster mitigation works and is cost-effective.
-Spending time and money upfront to reduce the likelihood of loss during a natural disaster can bring significant benefits to building owners and communities, including lower insurance costs, higher property values, security to residents, maintaining a consistent tax base… Read more from the NRMCA
+Spending time and money upfront to reduce the likelihood of loss during a natural disaster can bring significant benefits to building owners and communities, including lower insurance costs, higher property values, security to residents, and maintaining a consistent tax base… Read more from the NRMCA